-As part of our Twitter theme this month, we want to share with you some of the things that journalists, policymakers, and other influencers are looking to see in your Twitter bio when evaluating whether you are a valuable source.
+We want to share with you some of the things that journalists, policymakers, and other influencers are looking to see in your Twitter bio when evaluating whether you are a valuable source.

 The main things you need to perfect are your:

 - Pinned tweet